MattFerraro/devsite/nextjs-blog/posts/poissons-equation.md

 From here we could use Bernoulli's equation to find the pressure distribution, which we could integrate over the surface to find drag and lift and so on.
 With a few tweaks we could simulate rotational flow, vortex panels, real wing profiles, and so on.

-With just a few simple building block we're already edging up on real computational fluid dynamics.
+With just a few simple building blocks we're already edging up on real computational fluid dynamics.
 All this just by adding up some matrices!

 # Conclusion